 In College-in-the-Woods, Dickinson, Hinman, Mountainview and Newing College elevators are provided for your use throughout the year; but they may occasionally be out of service for repair or because they have been abused by students within the hall.

-Mohawk Hall in College-in-the-Woods, and all Dickinson, Mountainview and Newing buildings are equipped with air handling systems controlled by computers at physical facilities based on the outside ambient temperature.
+Mohawk Hall in College-in-the-Woods, Dickinson (except for Old Digman), Mountainview and Newing buildings are equipped with air handling systems controlled by computers at physical facilities based on the outside ambient temperature.
 Due to the climate in Binghamton, New York, the air conditioning component of these systems is rarely active during the months during which classes are in session.